Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 This repository also includes supporting files for reviewing the full project:

 * **Final PDF Report** — A polished project report summarizing the objective, dataset, modeling strategy, performance results, fairness assessment, and final recommendations.
-(Open this in Chrome)
+NOTE: Open this in Chrome
 * **R Markdown Source Code (`.Rmd`)** — The source analysis file containing the code used for data preparation, feature engineering, model training, evaluation, and reporting.
 * **Markdown Report Version** — A GitHub-friendly version of the PDF report, including images and visual outputs, so the full analysis can be viewed directly in the repository.